Table of Contents

 400-meter training: Historical Approach to the 400 Meter Dash

-Many long sprint coaches have either heard about or believed in philosophy similar to this one:
+Many long sprint coaches have either heard about or believed in a philosophy similar to this one:

 Above all, 400-meter training should be broken into four segments, 100 meters each.
 Every 100 meters is run a certain way, especially the first three.
 I tell runners to run the first three my way and the last 100 their own way.